List of publications and periodicals devoted to the Apple II

 The Apple II is an 8-bit home computer.
 It is one of the first highly successful mass-produced microcomputer products.
-Introduced in 1977, it was the first consumer product sold by Apple Computer and the first model in the Apple II series.
+Introduced in 1977, it was the first consumer product sold by Apple Computer and the first model in the series.
 Its success spurred a thriving magazine industry aimed at Apple II owners which published type-in programs, programming tutorials, reviews, and other articles.